bobbobbio/come_boy/README.md

 # come_boy

-Come boy is a gameboy emulator (DMG only) written in rust.
+Come boy is a Game Boy emulator (currently DMG only).

-Written by Remi Bernotavicius (remi@abort.cc)

 Currently in a pre-release state.
 Runs some games, but many others do not work.